 Vaughn won over television audiences when he appeared in Kmart’s smash hit Joe Boxer commercial, dancing his self-titled “Boxer Boogie” wearing nothing but his Joe Boxer underwear.
-With this “brief” appearance, Vaughn Lowery a.k.a “Joe Boxer,” soon became a household name and appeared with Leeza Gibbons on “Extra”, Katie Couric on “Today Show”, and Jay Leno on “Tonight Show” boogieing down with them performing his signature dance.
-According to the Detroit Free Press, Vaughn’s ‘Boxer Boogie’ has paid off, helping Kmart sell roughly $20 million in Joe Boxer apparel a week.”
-The first year he was responsible for them selling over $1.5 billion of duds, besting Martha Stewart’s launch year with over $500 million in sales.
+With this “brief” appearance, Vaughn Lowery, a.k.a “Joe Boxer,” soon became a household name.
+He appeared with Leeza Gibbons on “Extra”, Katie Couric on “Today Show”, and Jay Leno on “Tonight Show” boogieing down with them performing his signature dance.
+According to the Detroit Free Press, Vaughn’s “Boxer Boogie” has paid off, helping Kmart sell roughly $20 million in Joe Boxer apparel a week.”
+In just the first year he was responsible for Kmart selling over $1.5 billion of duds, besting Martha Stewart’s launch year with over $500 million in sales.

 Vaughn continues to be busy in the media.
 A few years back, ABC News “Primetime” aired a segment chronicling his life along with the tragic John Ritter story.
-Vaughn also has filmed a Super Bowl commercial; completed a high-profile Dasani Water billboard ad campaign; appeared on “Top Model,”where he stirred up some controversy; guest-starred on the comedy, “Scrubs;” and screened his controversial 35mm festival film, “The Young & Evil,” at Sundance 2009, which was nominated for Cardiff’s Iris Prize within the same year.
-In addition, he was also named “17 Hot Guys” by Seventeen Magazine.
+Vaughn also has filmed a Super Bowl commercial, completed a high-profile Dasani Water billboard ad campaign, appeared on “America’s Next Top Model,”where he stirred up some controversy, guest-starred on the comedy, “Scrubs,” and screened his controversial 35mm festival film, “The Young & Evil,” at Sundance 2009, which was nominated for Cardiff’s Iris Prize within the same year.
+In addition, he was also named Seventeen Magazine’s “17 Hot Guys.”

 Vaughn Lowery’s talents are only overshadowed by his winning personality, infectious smile and his ability to capture hearts as one of the most engaging and approachable individuals in the entertainment industry.